Getting Started with Git

 Rm

-Opposite of add, remove a file from the working space.
+Opposite of add, removes a file from the working space.

 # Remove HelloWorld.c